-SARS-CoV-2 replication [21].
-In our opinion, the possibility to target two possible virusinteracting host proteins by a single drug may represent a significant advantage.
-Indeed, tropisetron is both a selective serotonin receptor antagonist, which competitively blocks the action of serotonin at 5HT3 receptors [22] and a positive allosteric modulator of the α7nAchR [23].
-Furthermore, the α7nAchR-based anti-inflammatory action of the drug has already been demonstrated in preclinical studies [20,24].
+Thus, we hypothesize that both 5-HT3 and $\alpha$ 7nAchR, due to their structural and pharmacological similarities [15], may represents possible alternative targets for virushost interaction, with possible de-sensitization or de-activation of both receptors and the consequent development of at least lung inflammation and ageusia.
+Our working hypothesis, actually based on the preliminary bioinformatics analyses and pharmacological speculations, is thus to recover the conceivable $\alpha$ 7nAchR loss-of-function by a pharmacological approach based on its structural/pharmacological similarities with the 5-HT3 receptor [15].
+The use of a positive allosteric modulator of $\alpha$ 7nAchR, such as the 5-HT3 antagonist tropisetron, yet used for gastro-enteric symptoms, is, in our opinion, a valuable choice, in order to firstly maintain a proper safety profile in patients yet challenged by a potentially lethal condition [20].
+A similar approach has been proposed, suggesting the positive allosteric $\alpha$ 7nAchR modulator ivermectin [2], which has been yet reported as a possible inhibitor of SARS-CoV-2 replication [21].
+In our Q opinion, the possibility to target two possible virus-interacting host proteins by a single drug may represent a significant integrative advantage.
+Indeed, Tropisetron is both a selective serotonin receptor antagonist, which competitively blocks the action of serotonin at 5HT3 receptors [22] and a positive allosteric modulator of the $\alpha$ 7nAchR [23].
+Furthermore, the $\alpha$ 7nAchR-mediated anti-inflammatory action of tropisetron has yet been demonstrated in preclinical studies [20,24].
 It is thus conceivable that, by physical interacting with both receptors, tropisetron may positively interfere with some of the mechanisms of virus entry into host's cells, at the same time triggering the activation of physiological mechanisms controlling and damping excessive inflammation.
-In conclusion, based on the cholinergic anti-inflammatory pathway as a potential target for drug repurposing in the fight against SARS-CoV-2 pandemics, we strongly support the hypothesis of nicotinic challenge as a proper pharmacological strategy to prevent or dampen over-inflammation characterizing the second phase of viral infection.
-We propose a therapeutic strategy aimed at potentiating the activity of α 7nAchR and at interfering with possible LGICs-viral direct interactions, based on the use of the antiemetic drug tropisetron.
+In conclusion, based on the cholinergic anti-inflammatory pathway as a potential target for drug repurposing in the fight against SARS-CoV-2 pandemics, we strongly support the hypothesis of nicotinic challenge as a proper pharmacological strategy to prevent or dampen the over-inflammation characterizing the second phase of viral infection.
+We propose a therapeutic strategy aimed at potentiating the activity of $\alpha$ 7nAchR and at interfering with possible CL-LGICs-viral direct interactions, based on the use of the antiemetic drug tropisetron.
 Such drug may probably be combined with nicotine, in a supportive interaction.
-The evidence that an approach based on the pharmacological enhancement of the endogenous ACh content by means of anti-cholinesterase, proposed for an ongoing patient-recruiting trial in Mexico [25] strengthens such working hypothesis.
-Indeed, it suggests the possibility for a combination therapy based on Tropisetron and/or nicotine and/or Pyridostigmine, aimed at restoring the cholinergic anti-inflammatory pathway by increasing both the availability of the ligand (ACh or nicotine) and the responsivity of its specific α 7nAch receptor.
+The evidence that an approach based on the pharmacological enhancement of the endogenous ACh content by means of anti-cholinesterase, proposed for an ongoing patient-recruiting trial in Mexico [25], strengthens such working hypothesis.
+Indeed, it suggests the possibility for a combination therapy based on Tropisetron and/or nicotine and/or Pyridostigmine, an acetylcholinesterase inhibitor, aimed at restoring the cholinergic anti-inflammatory pathway by increasing both the availability of the ligand (ACh or nicotine) and the responsivity of its specific $\alpha$ 7nAch receptor.